 I read some parts of this book a few years ago, I skim it through libraries, I followed a long time some SEO sites, but we needed a comprehensive study of this area about which I knew very little but that is so necessary to develop a quality site or a blog.
 Therefore, when it came into my possession, I read it while littering it with pencil marks, but also close to the computer to make some adjustments, attempts to optimize my site.

 David Viney method describes in detail the seven steps in optimizing sites, especially those of business (a case of study is found in the pages of the book and it is about an online company that sells business cards) with a useful bending over blogging.
-But, with this book you will learn how to resuscitate all kinds of sites from the ones that have to deal with free life insurance quotes to the ones that need to offer valuable information about researches in sciences.

 There are many interesting things that can be learned from the book and from the author’s method of initiation or resuscitation of a site, trough the seven steps of optimization: viable expressions, facilitate indexing (which represents the first phase: planning and preparation), preparing pages, attachment links, payment position, the composition map (second phase: Campaign SEO), monitoring and regulation (third phase: ongoing maintenance).